 Resolving Warranty Issues

-During the first 12 months any warranty issues should be reported to Wonderful Homes or the relevant after sales service provider in the first instance.
-Contact details are provided in the ‘After-Sales Service & Emergency Contacts’ section of your Home Information Manual.
-After the 1 year warranty period has expired, any structural warranty issues should be reported to the structural warranty provider whose contact details can be found in your Home Information Manual.
+During the first 12 months or 24 months, depending on whether you have a 1 or 2 year Builder Warranty, any warranty issues should be reported to Wonderful Homes or the relevant after sales service provider in the first instance.
+Contact details will be found in the ‘After-Sales Service & Emergency Contacts’ section of your Home Information Manual.
+After the 1 or 2 year warranty period has expired, any structural warranty issues should be reported to the structural warranty provider whose contact details can be found in your Home Information Manual.

 - Non-emergency issues